debora28/Teste_BancoDigital/README.md

 * Each account must have a balance, number and agency available for consultation;
 * It is necessary to have a functionality to issue a bank statement of a given period of time;
 * A client can block and unblock their account at any time;
-* The following transactions must be possible: Withdrawal and deposit;
+* The following transactions must be possible: withdrawal and deposit;
 	* Deposit: allowed for all active and unlocked accounts;
 	* Withdrawal: allowed for all active and unlocked accounts as long as there are sufficient funds for the transaction and the amount does not exceed a configurable daily limit, for example: R$ 2,000.00;
 * The account can never have negative balance;